 - Nausea and vomiting

 - Increased chance of infections (from having too few white blood cells)

 - Easy bruising or bleeding (from having too few blood platelets)

 - Feeling tired all the time (from having too few low red blood cells)

 Some chemo drugs can have other side effects.
 For instance, some drugs can damage nerves.
 This can cause numbness or tingling in the fingers and toes, and sometimes the arms and legs may feel weak.
-For more information, please see our document Peripheral Neuropathy Caused by Chemotherapy.
+For more information, see Peripheral Neuropathy Caused by Chemotherapy.

 Most of these side effects go away when treatment is over.
 If you have any problems with side effects, be sure to tell your doctor or nurse, as there are often ways to help.

-For more information about the chemo used to treat lung cancer, please see our document Lung Cancer (Non-Small Cell).
-For more general information about chemo and dealing with its side effects, see the “Chemotherapy” section of our website or our document A Guide to Chemotherapy.
+For more information about the chemo used to treat lung cancer, see Lung Cancer (Non-Small Cell).
+For more general information about chemo and dealing with its side effects, see the Chemotherapy section of our website.

 Last Revised: 02/24/2016